EthanHaha2002/cse15l-lab-reports/LabReport1.md

 no argument
 ---
 The working directory is /home.
-There is no output as you're not changing directories.
-No output.
+There is no output as it moves to a new command line but using cd without an argument anywhere other than the home directory will return you back to the home directory.
+No output error.

 with directory argument
 ---
 The working directory is now "/home/lecture1" and there is not output besides the indicator that you are now working in a new directory.
-No output.
+No output error.

 with path to file argument
 ---
-The working directory is still going to be "/home/lecture1"
+The working directory is still going to be "/home/lecture1".
+There is an output error indicating that the command is not possible as you're attempting to change directories into a file which is not a directory.

 Code block
 ---